kadinshino/boot_dev_hackathon25/docs/architecture.md

 ## Design Philosophy

 The Basilisk ARG is built with two core principles in mind: **accessibility for modders** and **professional code organization**.
-Drawing from our experience with GameMaker Language (GML), we've created a Python-based architecture that feels familiar to game developers while remaining approachable for ARG fans who want to create their own content.
+Drawing from my experience with GameMaker Language (GML), I've created a Python-based architecture that feels familiar to game developers while remaining approachable for ARG fans who want to create their own content.

 ## Project Structure